spendyaala/aws-redis-feast-featurestore/README.md

 loan rejected!
 ```

+## Interactive Real-time Web app in action
-18. Finally lest run a web up that demonstrates interactively retrieving the online features from Redis in realtime and makes inferencing against the deployed model.
+Finally lest run a web up that demonstrates interactively retrieving the online features from Redis in realtime and makes inferencing against the deployed model.
 This interactive demo is based on Streamlit application.

 Start the Streamlit application, using the following command.
 ```